DOWNLOAD – PRODUCT DISCLOSURE STATEMENT

 The information and any general advice in this PDS do not take into account your personal objectives, financial situation or needs.
 Before trading in the products referred to in this PDS you should read this PDS and be satisfied that any trading you undertake in relation to those products is appropriate in view of your objectives, financial situation and needs as well as considering the risks associated with dealing in those products.
 You should read all sections of this PDS before making a decision to acquire the financial products described herein.

 We recommend that you consult your financial adviser or obtain other independent advice before trading in the products referred to in this PDS. easyMarkets does not and will not give you personal financial product advice and this PDS does not constitute a recommendation or opinion that the products referred to in this PDS are appropriate to you.

-We wish to highlight to you that by transferring funds to our client money account you are exposed to counterparty risk, (see Section 12 for additional detail and “Benchmark 3″ below) – the risk that you may not receive all the money held by the licensee (easyMarkets) on your behalf in the client money account if there is a deficit in the client money account and the licensee becomes insolvent or is otherwise unable to pay the deficiency
+We also wish to highlight to you that by transferring funds to our client money account you are exposed to counterparty risk, (see Section 12 for additional detail and “Benchmark 3″ below) – the risk that you may not receive all the money held by the licensee (easyMarkets) on your behalf in the client money account if there is a deficit in the client money account and the licensee becomes insolvent or is otherwise unable to pay the deficiency.

 - Issuer Details